FlyLamb/MusicBlockMod/README.md

 A Forge mod that adds programmable music blocks!
 Minecraft version: 1.16.4, should work for other 1.16.

+> Quick disclaimer: The code is beeing changed & fixed so it should be a little bit better soon.
+But hey, for now - It works, it just works.

 ## Content and Craftings

 ### Music Processor